WeblateOrg/weblate/docs/admin/management.rst

 .. django-admin:: import_project <project> <gitrepo> <branch> <filemask>

+.. versionchanged:: 3.0

+    The import_project command is now based on the :ref:`addon-weblate.discovery.discovery` addon and that has lead to some changes in behavior and accepted parameters.

 Batch imports components into project based on file mask.

 `<project>` names an existing project, into which the components should